People Express How They Got Greasy Revenge By Obeying The Rules

 Okay, cool, cool, cool.
 I totally thought she was out of line, but I’m a broke college student, so moving again after only being there for a few months was not ideal.
 Whatever, I apologize for the issue and any smell they smelled and let her know that I would handle it.
 My partner was in charge of that chore, so he abided by her demands just to keep the peace as well as taking it further by adding deodorizers to the litter.

 Some more backstory is that both she and her daughter are smokers and would smoke in the house and right by the entrance.
 All of my guests have verified that they do not smell any litter even if they are standing right next to the box.
 The only thing they could smell was smoke.
 (This was after I would slyly prompt them by saying, “I think I smell cat litter; do you?

-I think I may be desensitized.”)
+A month later, she sends a text stating that the litter is still an issue and that if it happens again, she is going to evict us as we are “endangering the health” of her grandson.
 At this point, she had begun terrorizing me at work and at home due to this issue; she was my HR rep, so I was kind of SOL when it came to work because she would be the one that would handle that kind of situation.

 (She’s terrible at her job mostly because she’s crazy and can’t understand that her personal feelings have no place in the professional sphere.)

+At this point, I’m like whatever I give up; I have jumped through fiery hoops for this woman, and she still isn’t happy.
 So, we respond to her eviction threat with our 60-day notice of termination of our lease.
 The landlady did not take it well at all, and the atmosphere became tenser because now she had to move as well as she couldn’t afford the place on her own and could not get any other roommate, hence me moving in.

 During this period before I moved to my new unit, she repeatedly entered my unit to do laundry despite it not being her day on the schedule she wrote, and after I gave explicit notification that she is to wait until I get home to enter my unit to do laundry.

 (I never said no, just not while I’m not home because my cat can get skittish if I’m not there and strangers enter his space.)
 She ignored my request citing that it “didn’t work for her” and would enter my unit.
-She would also enter my unit early in the morning after I had left for work and would enter my unit to do laundry when I WAS SLEEPING.

 Anyways, my leaving the lease early really messed her up because she wasn’t prepared to move; she was making baseless threats, and I called her bluff.
 She couldn’t find a new roommate, she couldn’t afford the place on her own, and she was struggling to find a place to live because she’s crazy and had super weird stipulations like there cannot be a speck of green in her unit and stuff like that.